jensguballa/andyBee/README.md

 The following features are incomplete (and this list is incomplete as well):

 * Filters are only implemented for a very limited set of properties
-* The map does not provide much functionality right now, and for a larger number of geocaches the responsiveness is rather slow
 * Updating the coordinates of geocaches (e.g. for solved mysteries) is not yet implemented
 * DB-maintenance not implemented, e.g. delete geocaches which are not updated for a specific time period
 * Preferences needs to be extended